Mumbai–Ahmedabad high-speed rail corridor: Rolling stock

-In June 2024, NHSRC placed a contract with the Chennai based Integral Coach Factory, for the design and manufacture of two standard gauge, 8 stainless-steel car, train-sets, which were previously set to be capable of 220 km/h operation, with a possible maximum speed of 250 km/h, to currently being designed to run at an average speed of 250 km/h and at a maximum speed of 280 km/h, and based on the Vande Bharat Express.
+In June 2024, NHSRCL placed a contract with the Chennai based Integral Coach Factory, for the design and manufacture of two standard gauge, 8 stainless-steel car, train-sets, which were previously set to be capable of 220 km/h operation, with a possible maximum speed of 250 km/h, to currently being designed to run at an average speed of 250 km/h and at a maximum speed of 280 km/h, and based on the Vande Bharat Express.
 The Integral Coach Factory initiated a tender, to sub-contract the manufacture, on 5 September, which was accepted by BEML Ltd on 19 September.
 Railway sources estimate that the production of the two trains will take more than two years, at around ₹200 crore to ₹250 crore per train.
 Now, the project costs Rs 866.87 crore and each individual coach costing Rs 27.86 crore.
 The trains will feature air-conditioning, reclining seats, amenities for passengers with mobility challenges, and entertainment systems.
 The first prototype is expected to start trials in December 2026.

-According to a report made by Hindustan Times, India and Japan have planned to launch the E10 Shinkansen bullet train in the early 2030s, with two indigenously made semi-high-speed trains used for the lines opening in the late 2020s.
+According to a report made by Hindustan Times, India and Japan have planned to launch the E10 Shinkansen series trains in the early 2030s, with two indigenously made semi-high-speed trains used for the lines' opening in the late 2020s.
 The E10 Shinkansen has been developed from the ALFA-X experimental trainset – which reached speeds beyond 400 km/h in testing, higher than the top speed of the E5 Shinkansen trainset.
 The Japan Times also reported that Japan would provide two used Shinkansen train sets, the E5 series and the E3 series, free of charge, to allow for testing of the line to take place prior to opening.